wp-shortcake/image-shortcake/README.md

 	}
 	```

-What else could you use this for?
-Well, at [Fusion](http://fusion.net) we
-use this shortcode for:

-* **Responsive Images**.
-By filtering the output of the `[img]` shortcode
-  image tag, we're able to insert the `srcset` attribute, so that all of
-  the images on our site are served responsively to browsers that support
-  that.

-* **Inline sharing buttons**.
-We've added share links to each of the
-  images on our site.
-Because these are inserted through a ilter on
-  a shortcode and not in the post content, it's easy to modify them on the
-  fly.
-And having this logic in template files rather in on-page javascript
-  that runs after page load makes it quicker for users.

-* **Photo credits**.
-We've added "credit" as an image meta field, and we
-  use a filter on 'img_shortcode_output_after_linkify' to display it on all
-  images.

-## Data Migration ##
+### Data Migration ###

 The plugin comes with two [WP-CLI](http://wp-cli.org) commands to migrate
-images in your existing content into the `[img]` shortcode format used by this
+images in your existing content into the `[img]` shortcode format used by
-plugin. _Note: if it isn't clear, this is an early release -- use  at your own
+this plugin. _Note: if it isn't clear, this is an early release -- use
-risk, and make sure you've backed up your posts before migrating!_
+at your own risk, and make sure you've backed up your posts before
+migrating!_

 `wp image-shortcode migrate <ids> [--dry-run]`